echronos/echronos/components/task/docs.md

 ### `tasks/task/start`

-This boolean configuration option determines if a task should automatically start when the RTOS is started.
+This boolean configuration option determines whether a task should automatically start when the RTOS is started.
 If the task is not automatically started, it can be started using the [<span class="api">task_start</span>] API.
 This is an optional configuration item that defaults to false.
 At least one task in the system should be configured with `start` as true, otherwise no task and hence no application functionality can ever start running in the system.